Girdle Toll: Schools

-Annick Primary School and Stanecastle School are within the same grounds as each other, they are merely 100m apart from each other.
-The children from Annick Primary School occasionally visit Stanecastle School from time to do activities with the special needs children.
-Annick Primary and Stanecastle are situated in the fields between Bensley Rise and Burns Crescent.
-The schools were built in 1979.
+Annick Primary School and Stanecastle School stood within the same grounds as each other, they were merely 100m apart from each other.
+The children from Annick Primary School occasionally visited Stanecastle School from time to do activities with the special needs children.
+The schools were built in 1979, with Stanecastle School being demolished in 2022.
+Annick Primary is situated in the fields between Bensley Rise and Burns Crescent.

 Lawthorn Primary School is situated close to the Spar shop and pharmacy at the Littlestane roundabout at the top of the Girdle Toll Road, you pass it when you head along the old Glasgow Road.
 Lawthorn Primary School was built in 2000 to relieve the slightly overcrowded Annick Primary School.
 It now has over double the number of pupils than Annick Primary has.

 Annick Water

 The Annick Water passes through Girdle Toll which also flows through Bourtreehill and passes by the outskirts of Eglinton Country Park.
 The river is well known for having a healthy stock of trout and salmon during the fishing season.
 The river is known to be mostly pollution free.